 The motor output terminals are labeled, U,V and W (top to bottom).

-U - switched between L1 and OFF to forward direction
+- U - switched between L1 and OFF for forward rotation

 Motor with internal capacitor